tc39/proposal-temporal/docs/cookbook.md

 ### Nearest offset transition in a time zone

-Map a Temporal.Instant instance and a Temporal.TimeZone object into a Temporal.Instant instance representing the nearest following instant at which there is an offset transition in the time zone (e.g., for setting reminders).
+Map a Temporal.Instant instance and a Temporal.TimeZone object into a Temporal.Instant instance representing the nearest following exact time at which there is an offset transition in the time zone (e.g., for setting reminders).

 ```javascript
 {{cookbook/getInstantOfNearestOffsetTransitionToInstant.mjs}}
 ```

-### Comparison of an instant to business hours
+### Comparison of an exact time to business hours

-This example takes a roster of opening and closing times for a business, and maps a localized date and time of day into a time-sensitive state indicator ("opening soon" vs. "open" vs. "closing soon" vs. "closed").
+This example takes a roster of wall-clock opening and closing times for a business, and maps an exact time into a time-sensitive state indicator ("opening soon" vs. "open" vs. "closing soon" vs. "closed").

 ```javascript
 {{cookbook/getBusinessOpenStateText.mjs}}